How does menopause affect your hair?

 Hair loss during menopause is a big issue for some women, for others it's dry and damaged-looking hair.
 Both equally troubling and problematic when you see your luscious locks disappear as if before your eyes.

 For me, it is all of the above.
-My name is Bambi Staveley and I am a trained nurse, author and female hair loss advocate and the creator of Boost N Blend.
+My name is Bambi Staveley and I am a nurse (RN), author and female hair loss advocate and the creator of Boost N Blend.
 But more on that later.
 First, let's talk female hair loss after 45...

 What causes hair loss before, during and following menopause?